LGBTQ rights in Armenia: Violence

 On 21 August 2023, at a candlelight vigil for a murdered trans woman named Adriana, organized by Right Side NGO in Komitas Park in Yerevan, more than 100 LGBTQ+ activists gathered, along with Adriana's family, the Dutch ambassador to Armenia and a representative from the British embassy.
 The vigil was disrupted by a group of agitators who threw eggs, bottles, and stones at the mourners.
 Police officers, who had gathered in the park in preparation for the vigil, did not intervene.

-In June 2023, the Armenian diaspora organized large-scale anti-LGBTQ protests in Glendale, a city home to a large Armenian community.
-The scene was intense: trucks circled the neighborhood carrying giant banners that read "Leave our kids alone", police officers in riot gear surrounded the school building, and helicopters hovered overhead.
-Speaking to the Los Angeles Times on condition of anonymity, one parent voiced her exhaustion, stating she was tired "of gay propaganda".
-She added, "I didn't come from Armenia for this," citing that her child had brought home rainbow-colored stickers and other items from school just the week before.